 As of Chrome 64, hitting mute will mute all tabs of the site in question and not only the page of the site you clicked the audio icon on.

-While you can enable the muting controls in the tab bar of the Chrome browser to mute sites quickly, you may also use the audio controls of the browser's Site Settings.
+While you can mute sites in Chrome quickly by right-clicking on a tab and selecting the mute option, you may also use the audio controls of the browser's Site Settings.

 The first option is useful if you visit websites regularly that play audio that you want blocked.
 The second option suppresses audio on all sites but gives you options to whitelist audio on select websites.